-Yes, we do offer graduate assistantships.
-The number of positions we can offer changes from year to year.
-There are several other funding opportunities as well.
+No, we do not offer graduate assistantships for this program.
+There are other funding opportunities you can pursue.
 More detailed information can be found on the Financial Aid section of our website.

 Do I need an appointment to see an advisor?

 The short answer is yes!
 If you are a student enrolled in our graduate program already, you will be assigned an academic advisor at the beginning of your program.
 Each faculty member sets his or her own schedule for advising, and you should contact him/her to arrange an appointment.